Azure/azure-sdk-for-js/documentation/MIGRATION guide for next generation management libraries.md

-## Guide for bumping Javascript/Typescript SDK to version 30.0.0+
+## Guide for migrating to the next generation of Azure JavaScript SDK for Management Libraries

-This document is intended to help users bump Javascript/Typescript SDK version to version 30.0.0+ as there are some significant changes since version 30.0.0.
+This document is intended to help users migrate Javascript/Typescript SDK for management libraries to the next-generation.

 **For users new to the Javascript/Typescript SDK ([azure-sdk-for-js](https://github.com/Azure/azure-sdk-for-js)) please see [how to use](./how-to-use.md).**

-## Why switch to version 30.0.0+?
+## Why switch to the next-generation

-Compared to libraries under version 30.0.0, the newer version has the following changes:
+Compared to the current management libraries, the next-generation has the following changes:

 1. Authentication: The packages `@azure/ms-rest-nodeauth` or `@azure/ms-rest-browserauth` are no longer supported.
 Use package [@azure/identity](https://www.npmjs.com/package/@azure/identity) instead.
 Select a credential from Azure Identity examples based on the authentication method of your choice
 1. Callbacks: Method overloads that used callbacks have been removed and the use of promises is encouraged instead